gixtrem/JavaStudyPlanner/README.md

 4. Ensure reliable and error-free operation through robust error handling.

 ## Instructions for Build and Use
-1. teps to build and/or run the software
+1. Steps to build and/or run the software
 2. Install Java JDK version 17 or newer on your system.
 3. Clone the repository: git clone https://github.com/gixtrem/JavaStudyPlanner.git
 4. Open the project in your chosen IDE (e.g., VS Code, IntelliJ IDEA, Eclipse).